 Keep in mind that this limit will not include any accrued daily overtime hours for the week.

 Based on the rules set in the image above, overtime will be calculated at 1.5 times the employee's wage for any hours scheduled or worked beyond 40 regular hours within a set week.

-The work week follows the same week set as your schedule.
-So, if you schedule is set to start on Monday, these overtime hours will be based on a work week of Monday - Sunday.
+The workweek follows the same week set as your schedule.
+So, if your schedule is set to start on Monday, these overtime hours will be based on a workweek of Monday - Sunday.

-The consecutive days option allows you to calculate overtime when an employee works a set amount of days consecutively.
-This also applies only within the specific work week, set by your scheduled start day as mentioned above.
+The 'Consecutive Work Day Overtime' option allows you to calculate overtime when an employee works a set amount of days consecutively.
+This also applies only within the specific workweek, set by your scheduled start day as mentioned above.

 Based on the rule set above, overtime will be calculated at 1.5 times the employee's wage for all hours scheduled beyond the 4th consecutive day.
 The 5th day and any further consecutive days will have all hours calculated as overtime until that employee receives a calendar day off.